mactul/powermake/README.md

 ## Advantages of PowerMake

 - Extremely fast:
-  - PowerMake is approximately 2x faster than Ninja, at least on relatively small projects
+  - PowerMake is faster than Ninja/make/xmake when building a project for the first time.
-      - With a project that has 10 000 lines of C:
-        - Ninja takes 1.484 seconds
-        - PowerMake takes 0.649 seconds
+  - Their is still some improvements to do for detecting that their is nothing to do for very large codebase because PowerMake doesn't actually store hidden dependencies (headers files).
+But with less than 2000 files, this step is almost instant.

 - Cross-Platform:
   - PowerMake is able to detect the compiler installed on your machine and give you an abstraction of the compiler syntax.